-- Despite anecdotal claims, current clinical evidence does not advocate the use of supplemental enzymes to treat common gastrointestinal tract symptoms including bloating, gas, and irritable bowel syndrome.
-[1,5].
+- Despite anecdotal claims, current clinical evidence does not advocate the use of supplemental enzymes to treat common gut health symptoms including bloating, gas, and irritable bowel syndrome.
+[1,5]

 - The likelihood of over the counter digestive enzyme supplements causing harm is minimal, but it is always recommended to consult your physician before incorporating new supplements into your regimen.

 - https://www.health.harvard.edu/staying-healthy/gut-reaction-a-limited-role-for-digestive-enzyme-supplements